ARMmbed/mbed-os/targets/TARGET_WICED/WICED.md

 1. Add the `w_` prefix to all c/h files in WICED.

-   Edit all c/h files and change the relevant `#include` statments to use the updated filenames.
+   Edit all c/h files and change the relevant `#include` statments to use the updated file names.

    This is required to avoid naming conflicts between Mbed OS and the WICED SDK.

-1. Prevent the include-only c files from being compiled by Mbed OS.
-These will be any include statments that refer to a file ending in `.c`.
+1. Prevent Mbed OS from compiling the include-only c files.
+These are any include statments that refer to a file ending in `.c`.

    For example:

    ``` diff
    - libraries/crypto/micro-ecc/w_asm_arm.c
    + libraries/crypto/micro-ecc/w_asm_arm.inc
    ```

-   Edit all c/h files and change the relevant `#include` statements to use the updated filenames.
+   Edit all c/h files, and change the relevant `#include` statements to use the updated file names.

-1. Remove any references to the WICED filesystem.
+1. Remove any references to the WICED file system.

    For example:

    ``` diff
    - #include "wicedfs.h"
    ```